Where is your Kishmish?

 Kishmish is a rich source of vitamins, minerals as well as fiber.
 They are free of cholesterol and fat and are therefore consumed all across the globe.

-Kishmish comprises a healthy dose of Vitamin B along with small quantities of folate, Vitamin C, and Vitamin K.
+Kishmish comprises a healthy dose of Vitamin B and small quantities of folate, Vitamin C, and Vitamin K.

-Drinking Kishmish infused water is an age-old trick used for treating metabolism and liver-related problems.
+Drinking Kishmish-infused water is an age-old trick for treating metabolism and liver-related problems.